How To Enlarge The Middle Class: Financial Advisors' Daily Digest

 As always, we welcome your thoughts in our comments section.
 And here are additional financial advisor-related links:

-- Jeff Miller’s got some interesting stats, and helpful observations, regarding the legions of investors who have sat out the long market rally.
+- Jeff Miller has got some interesting stats, and helpful observations, regarding the legions of investors who have sat out the long market rally.

 - Chuck Carnevale offers advice on how to stop worrying about the stock market.